symbiont-trust/research/docs/research_gas_fees.md

 The Alternative to hosting our server is to use the ERC 4227 functionality on Ethereum style chains.

-## Allow no Gas Fees for end users using ERC 4227 functionality
+### Allow no Gas Fees for end users using ERC 4227 functionality

 We want the user to trigger updating state on a contract of their liking without paying gas fees.
 For the purpose of this explanation we call that contract the State Contract.

 In this design we do not need to deploy a server.
 However we need to talk to a Server called a Bundler.
-We sign an instruction and some state we want updated in the State Contrac and we pass it to the Bundler.
-The Bundler triggers a smart contract update to the state contract.
+We sign an instruction and some state we want updated in the State Contract and we pass it to the Bundler.
+The Bundler triggers a smart contract update to the State Contract.

+The Bundler server exposes an api so we can instruct it.

 The Bundler pays gas fees but will later get a refund which is a bit more than what they spent.
 That bit extra is their motivation to participate.